KONICA MINOLTA

 In fiscal 2023, nine production sites within the Konica Minolta Group, and 30 of the 103 companies (84 primary suppliers and 19 secondary suppliers) identified as major suppliers conducted the CSR assessment, with all production sites achieving rank A and all suppliers achieving rank B or higher on their overall score.
 There were no high-risk suppliers.
 These assessment results met the target, but scores tended to be low in the areas of labor, the environment, and ethics.
 Specifically, the declining score in the areas of labor and ethics was due to the establishment of management systems, and in the area of the environment, the decline was due to items related to resource usage, waste, and GHG reduction programs.
 We have asked suppliers whose assessments have declined to make voluntary improvements.

-The sites for Konica Minolta's final production of its mainstay digital workplace and professional print businesses are in Japan, China, and ASEAN countries.
-Konica Minolta emphasizes audits at these sites so that as a manufacturer it can perform high-quality manufacturing and CSR-conscious production activities.
-88% of RBA third-party audits (VAP audits) and Konica Minolta CSR audits at MFP and printing equipment production companies have been conducted.
-Previous CSR audits have uncovered issues such as the management of total working hours, the providing of education about labor and ethics, and the creation of an internal audit system.
-For all seven audited companies, the Group has drawn up and performed required improvement plans for all these issues and has confirmed that improvements are complete through closure audits.
-In the RBA third-party audits (VAP audits) and Konica Minolta CSR audits, the rate of noncompliance was 15%, corrective action has been completed for 100% of all Priority items, and corrective action has been completed for 63% of all other non-compliances.
-Konica Minolta will continue to make improvements by turning the PDCA cycle.
+The final production sites for Konica Minolta's mainstay digital workplace and professional print businesses, including those of outsourcing partners, are located in Japan, China, and ASEAN countries.
+Konica Minolta emphasizes audits at these sites to ensure the practice of high-quality manufacturing as a manufacturer and CSR-conscious production activities.
+The rate of RBA third-party audits (VAP audits) and Konica Minolta CSR audits at MFP and printing equipment production companies has reached 73%, covering 8 out of 11 target sites.
+In fiscal 2023, CSR audits were conducted at five sites, including both company-owned and outsourcing partner sites, uncovering issues such as the management of working hours, the implementation of education in labor and ethics, the establishment of an internal audit system, and preparedness for emergencies.
+A total of 38 non-conformances were identified, with a non-conformances rate (number of non-conformances/sites) of 760%.
+For all five sites, the necessary improvement plans were formulated and implemented.
+The completion rate for corrective actions on Priority findings reached 100%, while the completion rate for other non-conformances was 68%.
+Konica Minolta will continue to make improvements by advancing the PDCA cycle.

 To maintain a wage level that allows employees of the Konica Minolta Group and its suppliers and contractors to feel rewarded for their work, Konica Minolta not only complies with the minimum wage in each region, but it also conducted a study on living wages in fiscal 2021.
 A living wage consists of basic living expenses and taxes, with the basic living expenses estimated using the Market Basket Method, but the Basic Needs Budget standard is used in some countries.
 Since regional differences in the same country must be considered, living wages are calculated by referencing the Japanese Trade Union Confederation and the Wage Indicator Foundation.
 No special issues were found among employees, business partners, contractors, and others.
 As a result, no special issues were found among the Group, suppliers, and contractors.